komejo/front-end-developer-employer-questions/README.md

  - Do you have a dress code?
  - How many hours a week does a typical FED spend in meetings?

-*Clients:*
- - What percentage of clients are internal vs external?
- - How often are clients in the office?
- - Who is the primary POC for client interactions?
- - Are FEDs expected to meet with clients?
- - Do you send FEDs on sales calls?
- - How do you handle difficult clients, in particular:
-  * feature creep / design changes
-  * "Make the logo bigger"
- - Do you track hours?
-  * What tools do you use?
-  * How many client-billable hours do you expect per week?

 *Markup:*
 - HTML5 or XHTML Strict?
 - Semantics Nazi or divs and spans as necessary?